radubogdan/dotfiles/README.md

 #### [Fugitive](https://github.com/tpope/vim-fugitive)

 You can use git commands inside vim.
-For more informations use ```:help fugitive```
+For more information use ```:help fugitive```

 #### [Tagbar](https://github.com/majutsushi/tagbar)

 Awesome plugin for browsing tags of source code.
-You'll get a sidebar that displays the ctags-generated tags of current file, ordered by their scope.
+You'll get a sidebar that displays the ctags-generated tags of a current file, ordered by their scope.

 ![Tagbar image][tag-img]